 What is the situation in Yemen?

-In Yemen there has been a two and a half year long bloody civil war, between the Houthi ethnic group and supporters of Yemen’s government led by President Abdrabbuh Mansour Hadi.
+In Yemen there has been a three year long bloody civil war, between the Houthi ethnic group and supporters of Yemen’s government led by President Abdrabbuh Mansour Hadi.

 At the request of the Yemeni government, an international coalition led by Saudi Arabia have carried out air strikes across the country against the Houthi.
 For ordinary Yemenis, the consequences have been devastating.

 The UN now estimates that more than 10,000 people have been killed since the start of the conflict, with 6,000 people killed in 2016 alone.

 Yemen is one of the poorest countries in the Middle East, and ordinary people are bearing the brunt of an increasingly brutal conflict.